A patient’s budding cortex — in a dish?

 An evolving “disease-in-a-dish” technology, funded by the National Institutes of Health (NIH), is bringing closer the day when such a seemingly futuristic personalized medicine scenario might not seem so far-fetched.
 Scientists have perfected mini cultured 3-D structures that grow and function much like the outer mantle – the key working tissue, or cortex — of the brain of the person from whom they were derived.
 Strikingly, these “organoids” buzz with neuronal network activity.
 Cells talk with each other in circuits, much as they do in our brains.

-Sergiu Pasca, M.D.
-External Web Site Policy, of Stanford University, Palo Alto, CA, and colleagues, debut what they call “human cortical spheroids,” May 25, 2015 online in the journal Nature Methods.
+Sergiu Pasca, M.D., of Stanford University, Palo Alto, CA, and colleagues, debut what they call “human cortical spheroids,” in the journal Nature Methods.

 “There’s been amazing progress in this field over the past few years,” said Thomas R. Insel, M.D., Director of the NIH’s National Institute of Mental Health, which provided most of the funding for the study.
 “The cortex spheroids grow to a state in which they express functional connectivity, allowing for modeling and understanding of mental illnesses.
 They do not even begin to approach the complexity of a whole human brain.
 But that is not exactly what we need to study disorders of brain circuitry.
 As we seek advances that promise enormous potential benefits to patients, we are ever mindful of the ethical issues they present.”